konfuzio-ai/konfuzio-sdk/docs/web/Normalization_doc_v0.2.md

 5) Certain cases can't be normalized from Konfuzio:
 e.g.: 43.34.34

-6) The expression "NIL" meaning "nothing" will be translated into 0, however strings including this expression can't be normalized:
+6) The expression "NIL" meaning "nothing" will be translated into 0, however, strings including this expression can't be normalized:
 e.g.: NIL
 e.g.: StringThatIncludesNIL